owenvoke/arionum-documentation/docs/forks.md

 Updates to a hybrid mining system where 1 block each is rewarded to CPU miners, GPU miners and masternode staking.

 Implements masternodes which win blocks based on a Proof of Stake (PoS) system and will be used for project governance.

+## Unnamed (80460)

+_No official announcement._

+Change to only CPU and GPU mining.

+Masternodes now receive 33% of all blocks.

 ## Unnamed (80500)